School Field Trips

 Plant and Animal Survival

-Students learn what plants and animals need to survive through hands-on exploration.
+Students learn what plants and animals need to survive through animal encounters and our nature trail.
 They will learn how animals are able to survive with and without human interaction in varying environments of North Carolina.
 (Essential Standard 1.L.1)

 Reduce, Reuse, Recycle

 Students learn how animals are able to reduce, reuse, and recycle through hands on presentations.
-They will create items to reduce energy use and reuse items that would be thrown away.
+They will learn how human interaction is helpful as well as harmful to wildlife and what they can do to help.
 (Essential Standards 1.L.1, 1.G.2, 2.G.2)

 Animals from the Beginning

 Students will see and experience the unique life cycles of various animals, including reptiles, birds, and mammals, and learn to visually compare the traits of siblings and mother-child pairs.
-They will also learn the importance of spaying and neutering their dogs, cats, and other pets. *Only offered in the spring months.
+They will also learn the importance of spaying and neutering their dogs, cats, and other pets.
 (Essential Standards 2.L.1, 2.L.2)

 Animals Adapting to Live